glotzerlab/signac-flow/doc/basics.rst

   2. What needs to happen **next**?

 We answer the first question by evaluating unary condition functions for each job.
-Based on those *conditions*, we can determine what should happen next.
+Based on those *conditions*, we can then determine what should happen next.

 Following the example from above, we define a ``greeted`` condition that determines whether the ``hello()`` operation was executed, e.g. the ``hello.txt`` file exists: